 ASSEMBLE THE GOODNESS

 Place a pan over medium-high heat with a drizzle of oil.
-When hot, fry the chopped celery, diced carrot and diced onion until soft, 5-6 minutes (shifting occasionally).
+When hot, fry the chopped celery, diced Carrot and diced onion until soft, 5-6 minutes (shifting occasionally).
 Add in the rehydrated falafel mixture and work quickly to break it up as it starts to cook.
 Allow to fry until crisping up, 4-5 minutes shifting occasionally).
 Add the grated garlic and fry until fragrant, 1-2 minutes.
 Stir in the cottage pie pizazz, the cooked chopped tomato and 500ml of water (adding more if necessary).
 Simmer until reduced and thickened, 15-20 minutes (stirring occasionally).
 During the last minute, mix through the peas, seasoning, a sweetener, and 1⁄2 the chopped parsley.

 FINISH UP